ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/playbooks/playbooks.rst

 - ``labels``: A comma-delimited list of labels by which to filter

-To search for a specific playbook by name:
+To search for a specific Playbook by name:

 .. code::

     /v2/playbooks/search?name=Playbook%20Name

-Or to return only active Playboks:
+Or to return only active Playbooks:

 .. code::